-The FORTUS 400mc is the larger of the Maker Lab’s 3D printers.
+The FORTUS 400mc is the second largest of the Maker Lab’s 3D printers.
 It holds up to two 92 cubic inch canisters of both support and part material.
 The 400mc is capable of using a multitude of different plastics and is instrumental in producing parts for senior design projects and many ongoing research projects.
 The 250mc is smaller, only uses a single type of material, and operates at temperatures lower than those of the 400mc.
 The 250mc holds approximately a quarter of the total material that the 400 holds.
 However, what the 250mc lacks in versatility, it makes up for in speed.
 The additive manufacturing process used by the FORTUS machines can produce parts that would otherwise be impossible to create through conventional processes.

 The Maker Lab has a HAAS OM2 CNC machine used for high-speed machining.
 The 5-horsepower drive can produce spindle speed of up to 30,000 rpm and feed rates of up to 757 inches per minute in the x-, y-, and z-axes.
 The OM2 can be fitted to operate in five axes.
 The small machining volume and rapid speeds make this machine ideal for small, precise prototype parts.